-Use of Hot Metal in Electrical Arc Furnace
+Use of Hot Metal for Steelmaking in Electrical Arc Furnace

-Use of Hot Metal in Electrical Arc Furnace
+Use of Hot Metal for Steelmaking in Electrical Arc Furnace

 Influence of HM on key parameters of EAF process

-In recent times the main emphasis in EAF steel making has been related to achieving maximum energy efficiency.
-Further the feed charge materials are influencing the design of the EAFs and their operation practices.
+In recent times, the main emphasis in EAF steelmaking has been related to achieving maximum energy efficiency.
+Further the feed charge materials are influencing the design of the EAF and its operation practice.
 The influence of HM as a charge material on various key parameters of an EAF process of steel making is detailed below.

-- Residual elements – Residual elements also known as tramp elements cannot be removed from the steel during processing.
-Therefore, the amount of these elements in the product is a direct function of the amount of these elements charged to the steel making process through charge materials.
+Residual elements – Residual elements also known as tramp elements cannot be removed from the steel during processing.
+Hence, the amount of these elements in the product is a direct function of the amount of these elements charged to the steelmaking process through charge materials.
 High levels of residual elements can affect casting and rolling operations besides affecting the product quality.
-By adding HM, which is a clean iron unit, in the charge mix the level of residual elements in the liquid steel can be reduced to acceptable levels through dilution.
+By adding HM, which is a clean iron unit, in the charge mix the level of residual elements in the liquid steel can be reduced to acceptable levels through the process of dilution.

-- Influence on productivity and other operating parameters – With the use of HM in the charge mix there is larger oxygen consumption which helps in improvement in productivity of EAF, in shorter tap to tap time, improved Fe yield and reduction in specific power consumption.
-With the use of HM in the charge mix, the saving is in the range of 4-8 kWh / % HM in the charge.
+Influence on productivity and other operating parameters – With the use of HM in the charge mix there is larger oxygen consumption which helps in improvement in productivity of EAF, in shorter tap to tap time, improved Fe yield and reduction in specific power consumption.
+With the use of HM in the charge mix, the saving is in the range of 4 kWh per percent hot metal to 8 kWh per percent hot metal in the charge.
 Fig 1 shows relationship of productivity and specific power consumption with percentage of hot metal in the EAF charge.

-Fig 1 Relationship between power consumption and productivity with % hot metal charge
+Fig 1 Relationship between hot metal in charge with power consumption and productivity

-- Comparison with carbon content of DRI and/or HBI – Further in case of DRI/HBI (EAF feed material) carbon is also needed to reduce iron oxide present in the DRI and /or HBI.
+Comparison with carbon content of DRI and/or HBI – Further in case of DRI/HBI (EAF feed material) carbon is also needed to reduce iron oxide present in the DRI and /or HBI.
 This increases the requirement of charge carbon.
-In case of HM such requirement does not exist since HM is having 100 % metallization.
+In case of hot metal such requirement does not exist since hot metal is having 100 % metallization.

-- Silicon and manganese content of HM – HM contains substantial quantity of silicon and manganese.
+Silicon and manganese content of hot metal – Hot metal contains substantial quantity of silicon and manganese.
 These elements when they get oxidized provide chemical energy which further reduces consumption of electrical energy.
-However these oxides being acidic in nature increases consumption of flux (CaO and MgO) to keep the level of slag basicity.
+Also these oxides being acidic in nature increases consumption of flux (CaO and MgO) to keep the required level of slag basicity in the furnace bath.

 Hot metal charging